skan-io/leaseout.io/README.md

-# leazy-fe
+# LeasePlease
-Front-end for the leazy application
+Front-end for the LeasePlease application